abhay-tank/blog-content/README.md

 Blog Data Schema is as <br>
 id | blogAuthor | blogContent | blogTitle | blogImg | blogImgAlt | blogCreatedAt

-Blog is held in <article> and relatedLinks in <div> with onclick event that'll load that specific blog.
+Blog is held within articles-section and relatedLinks in related-articles section within a div with onclick event that'll load that specific blog.

-Website is hosted using GitHub pages at
+Website is hosted using GitHub pages at https://abhay-tank.github.io/blog-content/